- Code MATH1115

 See Future Offerings

 This course begins an in-depth study of the fundamental concepts of calculus and linear algebra, with a particular emphasis on the underlying foundations of mathematics.
-The use and understanding of proof and abstract ideas, will allow students to develop analytical skills which will form a base for further study in fundamental mathematics as well as providing a foundation for a wide range of quantitative areas such as actuarial studies, computer science, engineering, economics, statistics and physics.
+The use and understanding of proof and abstract ideas will allow students to develop analytical skills which will form a base for further study in fundamental mathematics, as well as providing a foundation for a wide range of quantitative areas such as actuarial studies, computer science, economics, engineering, physics and statistics.

 Note: This is an Honours Pathway Course.
-It involves extra material and emphasizes the use and understanding of proof and abstract ideas to a deeper conceptual level than MATH1013.
+It involves extra material and emphasises the use and understanding of proof and abstract ideas to a deeper conceptual level than MATH1013.

 Upon successful completion, students will have the knowledge and skills to:

-1. Explain the fundamental concepts of calculus and linear algebra and their role in modern mathematics and applied contexts
+- Explain the fundamental concepts of calculus and linear algebra and their role in modern mathematics and applied contexts.

-2. Demonstrate accurate and efficient use of calculus and linear algebra techniques
+- Demonstrate accurate and efficient use of calculus and linear algebra techniques.

-3. Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts from calculus and linear algebra
+- Demonstrate capacity for mathematical reasoning through analysing, proving and explaining concepts and theorems from calculus and linear algebra.

-4. Apply problem-solving using calculus and linear algebra techniques applied to diverse situations in physics, engineering and other mathematical contexts
+- Apply problem-solving using calculus and linear algebra techniques applied to diverse situations in physics, engineering and other mathematical contexts.